itx-informationssysteme/jobapplications/Documentation/Editors/Index.rst

 Backend user
 ~~~~~~~~~~~~
 With this setting a backend user can be referenced.
-This is useful if the Jobs-Application-Managment-Backendmodule is
+This is useful if the Jobapplications-Application-Managment-Backendmodule is
 used as it allows the extension to personalize the experience.

 Location record